Every public speaker can learn a lesson from Apollo 13.

 “Since all public speaking is a kind of performance,” says Scott Berkun, “things can and will go wrong, no matter how good you are.”
 Yes, problems arise and things go wrong and shit happens.
 It’s all part of the deal.
 If it hasn’t happened to you yet, consider yourself lucky and remind yourself that your time will come.

-If you cannot fix the problem quickly yourself, enlist the assistance of those who can.
+If, like the crew of Apollo 13, you cannot fix the problem quickly yourself, enlist the assistance of those who can.

 “Houston, we have a problem.”